‘Abigail’ is the first of three songs born of Langford’s fascination with the medieval Irish saint Gobnait

 Beginning sweet and soft, the single swiftly builds to a strong, moving piece, emotion cascading from Emma through the medium of her phenomenal vocals.

-Listen to Emma Langford on Spotify.
+Listen to Abigail by Emma Langford on Spotify.